IanTeda/ianteda.github.io/src/_posts/management/2016-05-10-personal-branding-defence.md

 If you are not branding yourself, others are doing it for you.
 Going to a job interview, leasing a house or going on a first date then your name will be googled.
 Personal branding is about managing your name in a world of misinformation, disinformation, and semi-permanent Google records[^tim-ferriss].
 “We are CEOs of our own companies: Me Inc.”, Tom Peters in Fast Company[^fast-company].

 Personal branding is about telling your story (1), letting the world know what you stand for (2) and building credibility (trust) around it (3).
-As Dorie Clark says, think of your personal brand as what people say about you when you leave the room[^dorie-clark].
+Think of your personal brand as what people say about you when you leave the room[^dorie-clark].

 ### 1 - Your Story

 > If people like you they will listen to you, but if they trust you, they’ll do business with you.
 > <cite> — Zig Ziglar</cite>

 Your story is the proof, the walk behind your talk.
 It demonstrates who you are and what you believe in.
-Don’t create for yourself two worlds, be authentic.
+When telling your story don’t create two worlds, be authentic it is easier to remember.
 People will see through your false world, discard what you say and never follow you.

 ### 2 - Your Values

 > If people believe they share values with a company, they will stay loyal to the brand.
 > <cite> — Howard Schultz</cite>

 People buy the brand not the product.
 In the same way, people will buy into you not what you are saying. [^start-with-why].
+Why should someone trust you?
 What code to you live by?
-What do you believe in?
-Not sure, the best test of your character (values) is what you do when nobody else is watching.

 ### 3 - Build Credibility

 > A brand is the set of expectations, memories, stories and relationships that, taken together, account for a consumer’s decision to choose one product or service over another.
 > <cite> — Seth Godin</cite>

-Building credibility is about continuing your story, sharing your thoughts and putting yourself out there to be challenged.
+Building credibility is about continuing your story, sharing your thoughts and putting yourself out there.
 It builds your personal trust, authenticity and authority.
-The best way to accomplish this is to blog, write down what you believe, think of or observe then put a URL to it for others to read.
+The best way to build credibility is to blog, put into words what you believe, think or notice about the world.
+Then put a URL to it for others to read.

 ## Building your Personal Brand